avivS12/ruleEngine/README.md

         thread.start();

-4. Shutdown RuleEngine
+3. Shutdown RuleEngine
+   signature: ```public void shutDown()```
     when user wishes to shutdown the RuleEngine he can call the shutdown method.

     Example:
         ruleEngine.shutdown();

-5. Add new rule
+4. Add new rule
+   In order to add new rule, the user should open 'rules.csv' and add new rule to it by this order: rule-id(int unique id) vehicle-type(String for example drone) check-field(String field of event which contains the target value to check/ for example "cpu".
+In case of a logic rule this field should contain the key word "logic"). operator(String "greater"/"less"/"greater or equals"/"less or equals"/"equals") in case of logical rule the field should contain "and"/"or" threshold(the value which is the threashold for the rule) priority(String value between 1 - 3, specifies the ergency of the event) message(String the message that would be sent to the alert micro service) is-time-constrain (currently unavailable, value should be "false".
+This field is for future infrastructure to write rules with time constrain) time-duration-seconds(currently unavailable)

    Enables the user to define new rules.
     The method takes as parameters String ruleName and Rule newRule.

     Every Rule has to implement the Rule interface: